julman99/futuristic/README.md

 # Futuristic

-The best way to do Future programming on Java 1.8 It allows you develop Future-based programs from scratch and it also allows to easily convert existing Callback-based programs into Future.
+The best way to do Future programming on Java 1.8.

+Futuristic allows you develop from scratch or convert existing Callback-based programs to Future-based.

-Futuristic is designed to allow you to forget about the Callback hell.
-The main objective is to allow you to develop asynchronous programs, in a more readable and linear way.
+Its mission is to allow developers to forget about the Callback hell and at the same time create beautiful, robust and readable code.

 This library is inspired in the Promises of AngularJS.